FAQs on Age Verification

-Age Verification provides an effective and internationally recognized Age Verification Process.
-Producers can enter and store Birth Date information and have it readily available for domestic and export markets.
+Age Verification is recognized as an important component of effective traceability systems.
+Producers can enter and store Birth Date information in the Canadian Livestock Tracking System (CLTS) database and have it readily available for domestic and export markets.

-Detailed instructions are available in the CCIA Resource Center (http://support.canadaid.ca/) or the Client Support Representatives can give you instructions over the phone.
+Detailed instructions are available in the CLTS Resource Centre or the Client Support Representatives can provide instructions over the phone.
 1.877.909.2333

 - Demand to see the birth certificate prior to purchasing.
 Any potential errors could be addressed with the seller at that time.

-It can only be done by herd or origin of the account where the tag was issued to, not by any subsequent custodian of the animal.
+It can only be done by the herd of origin account holder where the tag was issued to, not by any subsequent custodian of the animal.

 Two common errors:

 - Producers apply a birth range to a series of tags, but do not use all of them on the same calf crop.
 The leftovers are applied to animals born the following year, but the birth information is not updated.

 - The wrong year is used when inputting the Birth Dates or range.